Ebola outbreak in five graphics

 Although medics currently treat Ebola's symptoms rather than offer a cure, a range of new drugs, blood products and immune therapies are currently being tested.

-A multiple drug trial is currently under way in the DR Congo to fully evaluate effectiveness, according to the WHO.
+A multiple drug trial is currently under way in DR Congo to fully evaluate effectiveness, according to the WHO.

 An experimental vaccine, which proved highly protective in a major trial in Guinea in 2015, has now been given to more than 130,000 people in DR Congo.